MingyuJ666/Disentangling-Memory-and-Reasoning/README.md

 ## Usage

 All data and models can be loaded from Huggingface.
-A huggingface Hub token is required to use the Llama family models.
+A Hugging Face Hub token is required to use the Llama family models.

 To set up the environment, run
 ```
 pip install -r requirements.txt
 ```